mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 1. Getting values in GH2 components uses the `out` rather than the `ref` keyword, so is somewhat more economical.
 Null checks aren't required if the input `Requirement` is set to `MustExist`.
 Validity checks may be necessary, but we'll focus on those in a later example.
 2. This component has a pseudo-random aspect, which means it requires a `RandomEngine` as an input.
 The `RandomEngine.CreateInstance()` method is used on an engine value to create a new random number generator of the correct type with the specified seed.
 Also note that GH2 provides a lot of useful extension methods via the `Grasshopper2.Extensions` namespace, so when that is added to the `using` block of your C# file you'll get access to methods like `Random.NextUnitVector3D()`.
-3. Since the `while` loop in this component can potentially run for a *very* long time, it is important that cancellation is checked often. the `Solution` object passed to the component via the `IDataAccess` argument has a token which can be used for this.
+3. Since the `while` loop in this component can potentially run for a *very* long time, it is important that cancellation is checked often.
+The `Solution` object passed to the component via the `IDataAccess` argument has a token which can be used for this.
 In GH2, every time a new solution starts, any currently running solution in that document is automatically cancelled.
 4. Assignment of output values works exactly the same in GH2 as in GH1, at least when metadata or twigs or trees are not involved.

 {{< image url="/images/gh2/RandomWalkGH2Migration.png" alt="The RandomWalk component running with 100 different random seeds." class="image_center" width="90%" >}}